KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

 KeyboardKit is a Swift library that helps you create custom keyboard extensions for `iOS` and `iPadOS`.

-KeyboardKit contains tools for creating keyboards that mimic native iOS keyboards, as well as entirely custom ones.
-You can use any views you like and use the tools and extension in the library to create anything you like.
+It has tools for creating keyboards that mimic native keyboards, as well as entirely custom ones.
+You can use any views and use the tools in any way you like.

 The end result can look something like this...or entirely different: